arbor-sim/arbor/doc/contrib/pr.rst

 -  Use the PR comment as a commit message and verify it covers the changes in the PR.
--  ONLY squash-and-merge (Github should not allow anything else anymore).
+-  ONLY squash-and-merge (GitHub should not allow anything else anymore).
 -  The creator of a pull request should not review or merge their own pull request.